geeksusma/airport-challenge/README.md

 ### First iteration.

+#### Design the model

+Design the model to represent all the elements listed before, and taking into account the basic domain rules needed.

+To keep this exercise small, don't implement any validation not listed along the exercise.

+Estimated time to design the model is 5 hours.

+### Second iteration.

 #### Setup trips

 We want to design a component that will allow to define in the system a trip, including their stages (if the trip is a long one) and please verifying those stages are fulfilling the validations listed above

+### Third iteration.

 #### Onboarding process